ansible/ansible-documentation/docs/docsite/rst/reference_appendices/faq.rst

     {{ hostvars[inventory_hostname]['ansible_' ~ which_interface]['ipv4']['address'] }}

-The trick about going through hostvars is necessary because it's a dictionary of the entire namespace of variables. ``inventory_hostname`` is a magic variable that indicates the current host you are looping over in the host loop.
+The trick about going through hostvars is necessary because it is a dictionary of the entire namespace of variables. ``inventory_hostname`` is a magic variable that indicates the current host you are looping over in the host loop.

 In the example above, if your interface names have dashes, you must replace them with underscores: